 Tulum is located on the eastern coast of the Yucatán Peninsula, a region that’s extremely rich in culture, history, and teeming with marine life.
 Unforgettable ruins, adrenaline-pumping activities, amazing gastronomy, and biodiversity that you have to see with your own two eyes are all a hop and a skip away.

-Explore ancient ruins, swim in a cenote, go on a yoga retreat, go zip lining— take your pick!
+Explore ancient ruins, swim in a cenote, go on a yoga retreat, go zip lining, attend one of the many soundbath classes — take your pick!
 The list of things to do in Tulum is never-ending!

 But when exactly is the best time to visit Tulum?

 If you’re looking into taking a trip to Tulum in April – a wonderful time of the year to visit – you’re still going to want to consider a few things.